City of Westminster Property Investment: Best Buy-to-Let Areas 2025

 The data represents the average number of planning applications submitted per month in each postcode district, along with the percentage of applications that receive approval.

-W1 (Mayfair) leads Westminster's planning activity with an extraordinary 241 applications monthly, reflecting the constant renovation and development in London's most exclusive district.
+W1 (Mayfair) leads Westminster's planning activity with 241 applications monthly, this is a really positive sign reflecting the constant renovation and development in London's most exclusive district.
 SW1 (Westminster) follows with a considerable 200 monthly applications and maintains an impressive 93% success rate.
 What stands out is Westminster Council's consistently high approval rates, ranging from 82% to 93% across all postcodes.
 This suggests a planning authority that understands the value of maintaining and improving the borough's prestigious building stock while preserving its heritage character.

 Property Data Sources